CoderFoundry/ChinookInterviewYT/README.md

 - **Requirements**:
   - Write an SQL query to fetch the artist names.
   - Order the result by artist name in ascending order.
+- **Extra Credit**:
+  - Pagination: Implement pagination on the web page to display a limited number of customer records per page (e.g., 10 or 20 per page).
+Add navigation buttons (Next/Previous) to move between pages.
+  - Search Functionality: Add a search bar to filter customers by their first name, last name, or email address.
+  - Combine first name and last name to return a full name column

 ### Challenge 2: Artists, Albums, and Tracks